Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/preferences.md

 A comma separated list of geos that by default have stories enabled in newtab.
 It matches the client's geo with that list, then looks for a matching locale.

-#### `browser.newtabpage.activity-stream.discoverystream.region-spocs-config`

-- Type: `string`
-- Default: `US`
-- Pref Type: Firefox

-A comma separated list of geos that by default have spocs enabled in newtab.
-It matches the client's geo with that list.

 #### `browser.newtabpage.activity-stream.discoverystream.spocs-endpoint`

 - Type: `string`